 The students you work with will vary from kindergarteners through college undergraduates.
 What you help them learn depends on your qualifications.
 Math, physics, English and biology are all in high demand.

-The best part of working with Tutorhub is the freedom to set your hourly tuition rate.
+The best part of working with Superprof is the freedom to set your hourly tuition rate.
 Getting paid by the minute is an advantage, too.

-When setting your hourly rate, keep in mind that 25% of your earnings are subtracted from your wage.
-This is a fee for back-office support that includes the use of the online classroom and access to customer and technical support services.
+When setting your hourly rate, remember that 25% of your earnings are subtracted from your wage.
+This is a fee for back-office support that includes the online classroom and access to customer and technical support services.

 You’re not restricted to a specific location with Aim-for-A. They hire tutors internationally.
 If you have a computer with a broadband internet connection, you could work from any place around the world.